MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-based-commands/define-action-based-command.md

 ---
 # Define action-based messaging extension commands

-Action-based messaging extensions commands allow you present your users with a modal popup (called a task module in Teams) to collect or display information, then process their interaction and send information back to Teams.
+Action-based messaging extension commands allow you present your users with a modal popup (called a task module in Teams) to collect or display information, then process their interaction and send information back to Teams.
 Before creating your command you'll need to decide:

 1. Where can the messaging extension can be triggered from?
 1. How will the task module be created?